piyushgandhi19981/user-management/README.md

-User Management Application
+# User Management Application

-Features:
+# Features:

+# User Management:
-User Management: Delete users, edit their locations, and filter users based on their locations in a grid.
+Delete users, edit their locations, and filter users based on their locations in a grid.

+# User Details:
-User Details: View user details including image, name, hobby, and creation date.
+View user details including image, name, hobby, and creation date.

+# Error Handling:
-Error Handling: Display error messages for 2 seconds if any API request fails.
+Display error messages for 2 seconds if any API request fails.

+# State Management:
-State Management: Utilize Redux for state management.
+Utilize Redux for state management.

+# Tech Stack:
-Tech Stack: Implemented using React and TypeScript.
+Implemented using React and TypeScript.

+# Components:
+Used Material UI components to create a proper UX.

 Here is the url of the application demo: https://www.loom.com/share/338939ff90164476a346be89b6370781?sid=c8eba8ad-2351-47d8-8762-5835af4e2463

 # React + TypeScript + Vite